hans66hsu/commonroad-search/README.md

 ## Installation guide

-Please follow this installation guide if you are using your own machine.
-Alternatively, you can use the virtual machine image provide by us, in which all the necessary modules are installed for you already.
+`Skip this section if you intend to use the provided virtual machine.`

 This exercise has three main dependencies that need to be installed.